smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

     ![In this screenshot of the console, kubectl get nodes has been typed and run at the command prompt, which produces a list of nodes.](https://github.com/CloudLabs-MCW/MCW-Cloud-native-applications/blob/fix/Hands-on%20lab/local/ex3tsk1-step5.png?raw=true "kubectl get nodes")

-6. Create an SSH tunnel linking a local port (`8001`) on your cloud shell host to port 443 on the management node of the cluster.
-Cloud shell will then use the web preview feature to give you remote access to the Kubernetes dashboard.
+6. Create an SSH tunnel linking a local port (`8001`) on your Command Shell host to port 443 on the management node of the cluster.
+Command Shell will then use the web preview feature to give you remote access to the Kubernetes dashboard.
 Execute the command below replacing the values as follows:

    > **Note**: After you run this command, it may work at first and later lose its connection, so you may have to run this again to reestablish the connection.
 If the Kubernetes dashboard becomes unresponsive in the browser this is an indication to return here and check your tunnel or rerun the command.